Spring Garden Revival

 Municipal Tree Protection Ordinances & Professional Standards in Marblehead

-Marblehead enforces tree protection ordinances that set permit thresholds for both private and public property, with special provisions for heritage and landmark trees.
-Applications are reviewed by the Marblehead Building Inspection Department and may require coordination with utility companies for line clearance.
-Emergency protocols exist for storm damage, and public notification is required for significant public tree work.
-Violations are subject to correction procedures, timeframes, and possible appeals.
-Commercial contractors must carry a minimum of 1M in general liability insurance, workers compensation, and professional liability coverage.
-Municipal contracts may require bonding and documentation of professional credentials.
+Marblehead enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with special designations for heritage or landmark specimens.
+Applications are reviewed by the Building Department and Tree Warden, often requiring documentation and site inspection.
+Coordination with utility companies is necessary for line clearance, and emergency protocols are in place for storm damage.
+Public notification is required for significant public tree work.
+Enforcement includes violation reporting, correction timelines, and appeal processes.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and bonding for municipal contracts.

 Marblehead Building Inspection Department